kingzamzon/docs/learningLab/intro-to-lit/prog-signing.md

 ---

 ## Learn More
-Read the Lit developer docs on [Programmable Key Pairs](https://developer.litprotocol.com/pkp/intro) and [Lit Actions](https://developer.litprotocol.com/lit-actions/intro).
+Read the Lit developer docs on [programmatic signing](https://developer.litprotocol.com/v3/sdk/wallets/intro).

 In order to utilize the Lit functions for PKPs and Lit Actions, you'll need the [Lit JS SDK](https://github.com/LIT-Protocol/js-sdk).